Are you ready to learn more?

 Homegrown conflict of interest policies often read like a shopping list of every scenario the company failed to consider in the prior versions of the policy.
 The fact that both the appearance of and the potential for abuse, irrespective of whether any abuse actually takes place, still takes you out of compliance, makes any comprehensive policy on conflicts of interest an extremely complex target.
 The National Conference of State Legislatures, for example, lists fifty different working policies on conflict of interest, with some States settling for a few paragraphs, and others extending to multiple pages.

 In the financial sector, the role played by Credit Rating Agencies (CRAs) in the 2008 collapse in mortgage-backed securities in the US, led to detailed attention to the problem in the 2010 Dodd-Frank Act.
 Even though the 2006 CRA Reform Act took steps to reign in problems with conflicts of interest by forcing CRAs to register with the SEC and submit activity reports, the rating agencies continued to receive revenue from investment firms to issue allegedly impartial and objective ratings on the bundles of mortgages they were being paid to assess.
-In addition to requiring publication of rating methodologies and historical performance of ratings, Dodd-Frank paid particular attention to the question of conflict of interest for CRA compliance officers.
+In addition to requiring the publication of rating methodologies and the historical performance of ratings, Dodd-Frank paid particular attention to the question of conflict of interest for CRA compliance officers.

 Under Dodd-Frank, compliance officers could no longer participate in the determination of ratings, the development of rating methodologies, or receive compensation linked to the financial performance of the CRA.
 Annual compliance reports to the SEC were now required annually, with the promise of further restrictions on sales and marketing activities and empowering the SEC to revoke CRA registrations for violations of these new policies.